ARSFI/winlink-mail-client/README.md

-# A Winlink Mail Client
+# An Open Source Winlink Mail Client
 Open source email client program for the winlink radio email system

 Run on Windows, Linux (a limited number of distributions), MacOS, Others